Barcode-Driven Tracking System Coordinates Toolrooms

 The system is proving to be of great benefit to the Fort Saskatchewan operation.
 Lura reported that after only a few months, it “totally changed the way we manage tools.”

-The most significant change is that the plant now has a consistent method of tracking tools in all eight toolrooms at the site.
+The most significant change is that the plant now has a consistent method of tracking tools in all eight toolrooms at the site, thanks to the barcode-driven tracking. system.
 This has resulted in a change in purchasing habits.
 Orders are no longer going out just because one crib runs out of an item.
 Instead, operators can use the networked system to check for the item?s availability in other tool cribs.
 “It?s better to get it from the site than to go off site,” Lura advised.

 In addition, by forcing operators to catalog their tools, the system is helping Dow create an accurate count of its own assets at the Fort Saskatchewan plant.
 An equipment surplus was discovered that is large enough to stock 60 percent of a ninth crib which will be set up soon.
 “It?s given us the opportunity to inventory our tools,” Bowes reported.